nftstorage/backup/README.md

 # Backup

-A tool to backup all data for disaster recovery.
+A tool to backup all data for disaster recovery!

 ## Usage